KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 ### Network Effect
 Building the app is not the only challenge.
 A network effect also needs to be created.
 This is where a missed opportunity exists.
 The United Methodist Church would not be starting from scratch to build up a user base.
 A potential user base of 12 million United Methodist members already exists, not to mention casual church-goers, newcomers, and those unaffilitated with the United Methodist Church.

+In the book Zero-to-One, Peter Thiel recommends dominating a small market first, then expanding vertically.

 ### Primary Users Segmentation

 | Region | Approximate Number of United Methodist Members |